 KNOWLEDGE, SKILLS AND ABILITIES

-Knowledge of the provisions of the State Personnel and Pensions Article, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, the Code of Maryland Regulations-Title 17, equal employment opportunity laws and related State HR policies, rules and guidelines;
+Knowledge of the provisions of the State Personnel and Pensions Article, the Fair Labor Standards Act, the Family Medical Leave Act, the Americans with Disabilities Act, Code of Maryland Regulations-Title 17, equal employment opportunity laws and related State HR policies, rules and regulations;

 Knowledge of the theories, principles and practices associated with public HR/personnel administration;

-Knowledge of analytical procedures and techniques used in researching, organizing, investigating and conducting studies of HR actions, operations and practices;
+Knowledge of analytical procedures and research techniques used in collecting, evaluating and presenting data;

-Ability to interpret, apply and explain HR laws, regulations, rules, policies, procedures and guidelines;
+Ability to understand, interpret and apply HR related laws, regulations, rules, policies, procedures and guidelines;

 Ability to obtain certification and recertification in SPMS policies and procedures and in SPS functionality;